 Let’s get into today’s pick.
 Dave wrote this episode after talking to a teenage girl who wanted a new group of friends.

-“She was loosing these friends that she’d grown up with, her entire life, for various reasons.
+“She was losing these friends that she’d grown up with, her entire life, for various reasons.
 She was feeling disconnected.
 She was feeling that she was at a point in her life that the only way she was going to be happy was if she could get these friends to like her.
-But every times that she did all the things that she thought would get them to like her again or to text her back, it never worked.”
+But every time that she did all the things that she thought would get them to like her again or to text her back, it never worked.”

 Sure, I felt that way as a teenager, a time or two (or three).
 If she hasn’t already, Ella will go through this, too.
 She will!
 Why do we go through this?!
 As teenagers?
 As adults?

 Why?
 Because, remember, everything is rigged in our favor.
 There is somewhere better we can be!
 There is someONE better we can be!

 Here we go:

 “Human beings originally started out in hunter/gatherer tribes.
 And they found out really quickly, if they’re in a group of people, they’re able to survive a whole lot easier out in the wild.
 Well, as a teenager, if you’re with a group of people it seems like you’re safer and it is easier for you to survive school – out in the wild – than it’d be if you were by yourself.”